-Figure 32 - CAN J1939 Menu
+Figure 13 - CAN J1939 and Bit Rate Menu

-The bus configuration settings include the Bit Rate, data Source, and data Destination.
+The bus configuration settings include the Bit Rate and data Source.

 The bit rate is set as required by the host CAN bus that the gateway is integrated with.
 The default is 250 kilobits per second (kbps), which is typical for most applications.